mark2devel/mark2/INSTALL.md

 To start a server, either run `mark2 start` as `sudo -u mcservers mark2 start ...`, or assign a value to `java.user` in `/config/mark2.properties` and start with `sudo mark2 start ...`

-### python patch

-If your python 2.7 executable isn't at `/usr/bin/python`, you need to apply a small patch to mark2.
-Open `/usr/mark2/mark2` and edit the path in the first line to point to the right place.
-On CentOS it probably wants to read `#!/usr/local/bin/python2.7`.

 ### tips